59 arrested for attacking health officials in Bengaluru

-A large number of people, mostly youth from the minority community poured on to the road on Sunday and thrashed the health workers who had gone to quarantine some people who were the primary and secondary contacts of the health workers.
+A large number of people, mostly youths from the minority community poured on to the road on Sunday and thrashed the health workers who had gone to quarantine some people who were the primary and secondary contacts of coronavirus patients,police said.
 The officials were allegedly beaten black and blue.

 Some local residents who went to the rescue of these officials were also thrashed.
 According to police, one among the arrested is a woman by name Firoza who had allegedly instigated the mob to attack the health and police officials.